In this page: Corporate Taxes | Accounting Rules | Consumption Taxes | Individual Taxes | Double Taxation Treaties | Sources of Fiscal Information

 Large and medium-sized entities (corporations and certain partnerships) must prepare their annual financial statements, together with a management report, within three months from the end of the financial year.
 For small entities, the period is extended to up to six months and a management report need not be prepared.
 Small entities are entities that do not exceed two of the following three criteria for at least two consecutive financial years on their balance sheet dates: net turnover of EUR 12 million, total assets of EUR 6 million and an annual average of 50 employees.
 Listed companies and companies that have issued debt securities as domestic issuers additionally have to prepare a half-yearly financial report covering the first six months of the financial year.The financial statements and the management report of large and medium-sized entities need to be audited by a statutory auditor before they can be adopted by the board or the shareholders.
 All companies, except certain partnerships, are obliged to publish their financial statements and their management report without delay after presenting them to the shareholders, but not later than 12 months from the end of the financial year, by submitting them electroncally to the electronic federal gazette.
 For listed companies and companies that have issued debt securities as domestic issuers, the time limit for publication is four months from the end of the financial year.
 Half-yearly financial reports generally must be published within two months after the end of the reporting period and be submitted to the electronic company register.
 Penalties are imposed if the deadlines are not met.

-There is no VAT registration threshold, as all taxable persons that carry out taxable transactions in Germany have to register for VAT purposes.
 In general, preliminary VAT returns are filed on a monthly or quarterly basis by the tenth day of the following month.
 Each taxpayer must file an annual return for each calendar year.
 To obtain a VAT refund, a company must have a tax identity number.

 The tax administrations of each German Federal State (Länder) have published application forms for deferment of tax.